 Trust and Influence

-To keep customers loyal, your firm will have to become trusted and have influence in your area of expertise.
+To keep customers loyal and increase sales, your firm will have to become trusted and have influence in your area of expertise.
 There are many ways to accomplish this.

 - Make efforts to talk to your customers, and make sure you understand their needs and expectations